Miscellaneous tools

 spelldump

-spelldump is used to extract the contents of a dictionary file that uses the ispell or MySpell format, which can be useful in building word lists for wordforms - all of the possible forms are pre-built for you.
+spelldump is used to extract contents of a dictionary file that uses ispell or MySpell format, which can help build word lists for wordforms - all of the possible forms are pre-built for you.

 spelldump [options] <dictionary> <affix> [result] [locale-name]

-The two main parameters are the dictionary's main file and its affix file; these are usually named [language-prefix].dict and [language-prefix].aff and can be found in most common Linux distributions and various online sources.
+The two main parameters are the dictionary's main file and its affix file; usually these are named as [language-prefix].dict and [language-prefix].aff and will be available with most common Linux distributions, as well as various places online.

-[result] is where the extracted dictionary data will be output, and [locale-name] specifies the locale details you wish to use.
+[result] specifies where the dictionary data should be output to, and [locale-name] additionally specifies the locale details you wish to use.

-There is also an optional -c [file] option, which specifies a file for case conversion details.
+There is an additional option, -c [file], which specifies a file for case conversion details.

 spelldump en.dict en.aff